danielsaidi/website_danielsaidi/collections/_posts/2023/2023-08-25-menu-gets-incorrect-separator-line-in-lists.md

 ![A menu in a list, with a correct separator line]({{page.assets}}menu-fixed.jpg){:width="350px"}

 Jimmy, what a genius!
-We can adjust his quick POC to support generic views as well, to make it versatile:
+We can adjust his code to support generic views as well, to make it more versatile:

 ```swift
 struct ListMenuStyle<Icon: View>: MenuStyle {